 - Rubberwood handle with “Slow ‘N Sear” logo etched on both sides

 - Premium Rubs (1 Bottle of Each)

 Not Just for Beef (5.0 oz. shaker) – a pepper-based rub that’s the perfect complement for beef.
 But don’t stop there!
 Not Just For Beef got its name because it’s great on other meats too – give it a try on pork or chicken (our favorite!).

 - Rocky’s Rub (5.5 oz. shaker) – named after my faithful pooch, Rocky’s Rub is all about the bark.
 A brown sugar-based rub balanced with savory flavors that’s perfect for when you want to develop beautiful color and flavor on your meat.

-Please note: adding these items to your cart separately will not qualify for this special price.
+Please note: adding the individual items from this bundle to your cart separately will not qualify for this special sale price.

 - SnS Grills